xregistry/spec/schema/spec.md

 - If the Avro schema document is referenced using the URI `https://example.com/avro/telemetry.avsc`, the URI fragment `#TelemetryEvent` references the record declaration of the `TelemetryEvent` record.
-- If the Avro schema document is a local schema registry reference like `#/schemaGroups/com.example.telemetry/schemas/com.example.telemetrydata`, in the which the reference is already in the form of a URI fragment, the suffix is appended separated with a colon, for instance `.../com.example.telemetrydata:TelemetryEvent`.
+- If the Avro schema document is a local Schema Registry reference like `#/schemagroups/com.example.telemetry/schemas/com.example.telemetrydata`, in the which the reference is already in the form of a URI fragment, the suffix is appended separated with a colon, for instance `.../com.example.telemetrydata:TelemetryEvent`.

 #### Protobuf Schema

-The [`format`](#format-schema-format) identifier for Protobuf Schema is `Protobuf`.
+The [`format`](#format) identifier for Protobuf Schema is `Protobuf`.
 The version of the Protobuf Schema format is the version of the Protobuf syntax that is used to define the schema.

-When the `format` attribute is set to `Protobuf`, the `schema` attribute of the `schemaversion` is a string containing a Protobuf schema document conformant with the declared version.
+When the `format` attribute is set to `Protobuf`, the `schema` attribute of the schema Resource is a string containing a Protobuf schema document conformant with the declared version.

 - `Protobuf/3` is the identifier for the Protobuf syntax version 3.